dfinity/portal/docs/developer-docs/backend/rust/1-infrastructure.md

 ## Globally mutable states

 By design, canisters on the IC are structured in a way that forces developers to use a global mutable state.
-However, Rust's design makes it difficult to global mutable variables.
+However, Rust's design makes it difficult to use global mutable variables.
 This results in Rust developers needing to choose a method of code organization that takes the IC's design into consideration.
 This guide will cover a few of those code organization options.

 ### Using `thread_local!` with `Cell/RefCell` for state variables